Lush production values help elevate another educational but underbaked historical adventure for the Doctor

 The Doctor takes very little convincing to let a companion potter around in their own timeline, indicating she’s rather softened on the idea since “Father’s Day”.
 Perhaps all the nonsense with ‘the impossible girl’ has made her blasé.
 Speaking of ‘the impossible girl’, remember ‘the timeless child’?
 Pepperidge Farm remembers and I hope to Rassilon Chibnall does too.

-Ultimately, it’s a potent episode, complete with some of the best production values, cinematography and direction of the series so far.
+Ultimately, “Demons Of The Punjab” is a potent episode, complete with some of the best production values, cinematography and direction of the series so far.
 The location work, shot in Granada, Spain, looks authentically sub-continental and the incidental music by Segun Akinola is superbly evocative.

 Less successful in bringing Vinay Patel’s poignant script to life is the guest cast, particularly Shane Zaza as Prem, Umbreen’s would-be husband who, as a central figure to the entire story, is often too stiff and wooden in his delivery and awkward in his timing to draw you fully into his story.
 He’s not helped, though, by a script which has slightly too much to accomplish in the runtime afforded so it vacillates between exploring the wider religious and political issues and fleshing out the human drama and ends up leaving neither particularly well served.